treeverse/lakeFS/docs/understand/sizing-guide.md

 ### lakeFS KV Store

 lakeFS uses a key-value database to manage branch references, authentication and authorization information and to keep track of currently uncommitted data across branches.
+Please refer to the relevant driver tab for best practices, requirements and benchmarks.

 #### Storage
 The dataset stored in the metadata store is relatively modest as most metadata is pushed down into the object store.